Key Management Service glossary

 Asymmetric Key-based Encryption

-An encryption type that uses different keys for encryption and decryption of data (public key encryption method).
-Creates ciphertext/plaintext by calculating data and keys using mathematical principles, and the keys used consist of a pair of values: one key value that can be made public and another key value that must be kept secure
+An encryption type that uses different keys for encryption and decryption of data (public key encryption type).
+Creates ciphertext/plaintext by calculating data and keys using mathematical principles, and the keys used consist of a pair of values: one key value that can be made public and another key value that must be kept secure.

 Encryption